 - Crossing guard services are provided by the Township of Scugog through the Township of Scugog's Municipal Law Enforcement Office

-- Eight (8) crossing guards are placed in strategic locations to serve our elementary schools
+- Nine (9) crossing guards are placed in strategic locations to serve our elementary schools

 - Two at Hwy 7A and Simcoe Street

-- One at Queen St at the Front of RH Cornish
+- One at Queen St at the front of RH Cornish PS

 - One at King Street and Old Simcoe Road